 City of Brazil

-Understanding corporate compliance requirements in Brazil is crucial to the success of your business.
+Understanding corporate compliance in Brazil is crucial to the success of your business.
 Multinational executives will expect corporate regulations to differ across the countries they do business in.
-If this is your first commercial expansion into Latin America, you will notice that corporate compliance regulations vary greatly compared to other regions.
+If this is your first commercial expansion into Latin America, you may notice some differences in the Brazilian business environment, so it is important to understand them in detail if you choose to do business in the country.

 We recognize the challenges inherent in adapting to the new legislation, especially when it comes to complying with corporate obligations.
 In order to simplify this process, Biz Latin Hub has designed the following Annual Fiscal Compliance calendar.

-Any company in Brazil, regardless legal entity type, must comply with a series of regulatory obligations over the calendar year.
+Any company in Brazil, regardless of legal entity type, must comply with a series of regulatory obligations over the calendar year.
 Fulfilling your corporate compliance requirements in a timely manner will help your company manage risk, and avoid liabilities.

 Below, we outline the main compliance rules applicable to Brazil’s Limited Liability Company (LLC) structure, known as the Sociedade Limitada.

-1. Corporate Obligations for the Brazilian LLC
+1. Corporate obligations for a Brazilian LLC

 If your Limited Liability Company (LLC) in Brazil has a foreign shareholder, it is mandatory to register the capital invested by that shareholder.
 You must register this capital before the system of the Brazilian Central Bank (Banco Central do Brasil).